40 Clever Ways to Repurpose Old Kitchen Items

 Frying Pan Planter Upcycle

 Upcycle old kitchen bowls and jars to make beautiful DIY Garden Mushrooms!
-Get all the details on how to make them here–> DIY Garden Mushrooms Using Thrift Store Glassware.
+Learn how to make them here–> DIY Garden Mushrooms Using Thrift Store Glassware.

 Three DIY mushrooms made with thrifted glassware and decorated with glass gems, lit up at night with solar lights.